JohnCoene/packer/docs/references/apply_react.md

+# `apply_react`

-# `apply_react`: Apply React
+Apply React

 ## Description

 Apply React to a project, adds the relevant (babel) loader, installs dependencies, and creates, updates, or replaces the `srcjs/index.js` file.